Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Vine weevil grubs eat the roots

-Vine weevil grubs are often found in the roots of wisteria grown in containers.
-These are insects of which the adults eat the plant leaves and cause notches around the edges; the grubs snack on the roots.
+Vine weevil grubs are often found in the roots of Wisteria plants that are being grown in containers.
+These are insects of which the adults eat the plant leaves and cause notches around the edges; the grubs are the ones that actually cause the most damage because they snack on the roots.

 The adults appear in the spring to late summer and the grubs in the summer through to the next spring.
 The adult vine weevils are about 9mm long and are dull black with yellow marks on the wing cases.
 The grubs are white and legless and grow up to 10mm long.

-Plants can wilt and die in the autumn and winter as the grubs eat the roots.
+Plants can wilt and die in the autumn and winter because the grubs eat the roots.

 What to do

-Keep a look out for the notches leaves in the spring and summer so as to catch the adult weevils before they create the grubs.
-Pick off the adult weevils by shaking the shrubs over newspaper.
+Keep a look out for the notches on the leaves in the spring and summer to catch the adult weevils before they produce the grubs.
+Pick off the adult weevils by shaking the shrubs over a newspaper.
 Use sticky barriers around the plants to trap the adults.
-Encourage birds, frogs and hedgehogs into your garden as these are the vine weevils’ natural predators.
+Encourage birds, frogs and hedgehogs into your garden as these are natural predators of vine weevils.

 As for insecticides, use one such as Bug Clear Ultra Vine Weevil Killer as a liquid applied to the compost.
-This is an insecticide that contains acetimprid, an organic compound.
-This gives your plant four months protection form grubs.
-Treat the plant with this in mid- to late summer to cover the autumn to spring period.
+This is an insecticide that contains acetamiprid, an organic compound.
+This gives your plant four months of protection from grubs.
+Treat the plant with this in mid-to-late summer to cover the autumn to spring period.

-Powdery mildew is a common fungal disease that’s difficult to spot on wisteria.
-It usually results in a white dust-like coating on the leaves, stems and flowers.
-Look closely to find this on your plant from spring onwards.
-You may also find irregular brown blotches ringed in yellow on the leaves as a symptom of this disease.
-And the leaves may wilt.
+Powdery mildew is a common fungal disease that can be difficult to spot on Wisteria.
+It usually results in a white dust-like coating on the leaves, stems and flowers, we recommend keeping a close eye on them from spring onwards.
+You may also find irregular brown blotches ringed in yellow on the leaves as a symptom of this disease, or you might notice the leaves wilting.

 What to do

-Remove any infected leaves from the plant.
-Destroy any fallen infected leaves in the autumn so that the spores won’t spread during the winter.
+Remove any infected leaves from the plant and destroy any fallen, infected leaves in the autumn so that the spores won’t spread during the winter.
 Make sure that the plant is in its best environment so that it grows to be healthy and strong.
-Ensure good air circulation around the wisteria and that the soil is well-drained.
+Ensure good air circulation around the Wisteria and that the soil is well-drained.

 As for chemical solutions, you can use fungicides on the leaves to target the fungus.
-Consider a combination insecticide and fungicide if you also have a pest problem.
+You can also consider using a combination of insecticide and fungicide if you also have a pest problem.

 Phytophthora root rot

-This is a common cause of root and stem decay in many plants, including wisteria.
-It’s caused by microscopic fungus-like organisms that create the root and stem bases of plants to decay.
+This is a common cause of root and stem decay in many plants, including Wisteria.
+It occurs from microscopic fungus-like organisms that cause the root and stem bases of plants to decay.
 The organisms live in the soil where they may hang around for several years.

-The roots of your wisteria are well decayed before you notice any symptoms above ground.
+The roots of your Wisteria will become decayed way before you notice any symptoms above ground.
 The root problems are not exclusive to root rot and result in the plant not taking up enough water and nutrients.
 You may notice that the leaves are yellowing or wilting and the branches are dying back.

 What to do

-Expose the roots and cut away all that are decayed or dead.
-If this leaves you with very few roots, then you have to pull up the plant and destroy it.
-If you can save enough of the wisteria, rework the soil so that it drains well and doesn’t become water-logged.
+Expose the roots and cut away all that is decayed or dead.
+If this leaves you with very few roots, then you will need to pull up the plant and destroy it.
+If you can save enough of the Wisteria, rework the soil so that it drains well and doesn’t become waterlogged.
 Standing water is a prime environment for phytophthora root rot.
 There are no chemical treatments for this disease.

-Honey fungus is a collection of different species of a fungus that attacks a plant’s roots.
-It’s difficult to spot as its main symptom is a white fungal growth between the wood and the bark of the plant’s trunk mainly at ground level.
+Honey fungus is a collection of different species of fungus that attacks a plant’s roots.
+It can be quite difficult to spot because its main symptom is a white fungal growth between the wood and the bark of the plant’s trunk mainly at ground level.

 You may notice groups of honey coloured mushrooms on infected stumps in the autumn.
-This fungus can cause your wisteria to die in parts or totally.
-The leaves may be pale in colour and smaller than expected and the plant may not produce flowers.
-The ;eaves may also wilt.
-Below ground, the roots begin to decay and die.
+This fungus can cause your Wisteria to die in parts, or totally.
+The leaves may be pale in colour, be smaller than expected and they may also wilt, on top of this, the plant may not produce any flowers either.
+Below the ground, the roots begin to decay and die.